 Medical and surgical needs are a part of our lives as well as those of our furry friends.
-Miller Animal Hospital in Folsom is equipped with a surgical suite that makes It possible for Dr. Miller to perform routine surgical procedures.
+Miller Animal Hospital in Folsom is equipped with a surgical suite that makes It possible for our doctor to perform routine surgical procedures.
 Examples of surgical procedures include preventive surgeries such as spaying, neutering, dentistry, removal of foreign objects, wound repair, ear trims, and general orthopedic procedures.
 We also offer some surgical procedures for exotic animals.

 Our hospital has the ability to perform blood work within ten minutes to insure your pet does not have any unseen conditions prior to a surgery.
-Our physician also uses the most modern equipment to monitor a patient’s vital signs during all procedures requiring anesthesia.
+Our veterinarian also uses the most modern equipment to monitor a patient’s vital signs during all procedures requiring anesthesia.
 We use the safest anesthetics in order to provide an extra margin of safety for older patients and those at high risk.

 Miller Animal Hospital is pleased to add radio wave technology to our options for surgical services.
 Radiowave surgery offers your pet shorter anesthesia and post-surgical healing times.
 Some procedures may only require a local anesthetic.